Rosie Batty AO, Australian domestic violence campaigner and the 2015 Australian of the Year joins our expert staff panel.

 Hannah Aroni’s experience includes roles in disability advocacy; casework; counselling in a service supporting people with disability who have experienced trauma; curriculum design and facilitation within the university sector; and work as a legal researcher and judges’ associate at the Court of Appeal and Family Court of Australia.
 Alongside her role as a Clinical Designer and Facilitator at Relationships Australia Victoria, she currently works as a Senior Caseworker and Projects Officer with In Good Faith Foundation, supporting survivors of institutional sexual abuse and contributing to policy, advocacy and education initiatives.
 She is also Co-Director of A_tistic, a majority-neurodivergent-led theatre/recreation, education and consulting organisation promoting better understanding of autism and the neurodiversity paradigm.

-When you click to purchase, you will be taken to our new and improved payment gateway.
+When you click to purchase, you will be taken to our payment gateway.
 Once you complete your purchase you will receive an email detailing how to access your learning event in our Moodle Learning Management System.

 This webinar was recorded in February 2022.